 - If you are concerned about your studies or loan repayment, the U.S. Department of Education office of Federal Student Aid can help you understand what to do on its federal website.

 - To determine if you are eligible for a need-based state grant, families must complete the Free Application for Federal Student Aid (FAFSA).
-Applicants can access the FAFSA online at either PHEAA.org/FAFSA or fafsa.gov.
+Applicants can access the FAFSA online through either the Pennsylvania Higher Education Assistance Agency (PHEAA) or the U.S. Department of Education.

 - A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Pell Grants are awarded usually only to undergraduate students who have not earned a bachelor’s or a professional degree.
-For more information about the Pell Grant, and to apply, visit www.studentaid.ed.gov.
+For more information about the Pell Grant, and to apply, check Federal Student Aid.

 - To access information about specific grant, loan or scholarship opportunities offered, contact your community college.